-Canon 2: Of Commissions on Ministry
+CANON 2: Of Commissions on Ministry

 Sec.
-1. In each Diocese there shall be a Commission on Ministry ("Commission") consisting of Priests, Deacons, if any, and Lay Persons.
+1. In each Diocese there shall be a Commission on Ministry Dioceses to have a Commission ("Commission") consisting of Priests, Deacons, if any, and Lay applicability

+Responsibility of Diocese

+Access to discernment process

+Persons.
 The Canons of each Diocese shall provide for the number of members, terms of office, and manner of selection to the Commission.
 Any Diocese may agree in writing with one or more other Dioceses to share a Commission on Ministry.

-Dioceses to have a Commission.

-Sec.
-2. The Commission shall advise and assist the Bishop:

-Duties

-- a.
-In the implementation of Title III of these Canons. - b.
-In the determination of present and future opportunities and needs for the ministry of all baptized persons. - c.
+Duties Sec.
+2. The Commission shall advise and assist the Bishop: a.
+In the implementation of Title III of these Canons. b.
+In the determination of present and future opportunities and needs for the ministry of all baptized persons. c.
 In the design and oversight of the ongoing process for recruitment, discernment, formation for ministry, and assessment of readiness therefor.

-Sec.
+May adopt rules Sec.
 3. The Commission may adopt rules for its work, subject to the approval of the Bishop; provided that they are not inconsistent with the Constitution and Canons of this Church and of the Diocese.

-May adopt rules.

 Sec.
 4. The Commission may establish committees consisting of members and other persons to report to the Commission or to act on its behalf.

-Sec.
-5. The Bishop and Commission shall ensure that the members of the Commission and its committees receive ongoing education and training for their work.
+Education Sec.
+5. The Bishop and Commission shall ensure that the members and training of the Commission and its committees receive ongoing education and training for their work.
+CANON 3: Of Discernment Sec.

-Education and training.

-Canon 3: Of Discernment

-Sec.
 1. The Bishop and Commission shall provide encouragement, training, and necessary resources to assist each congregation in developing an ongoing process of community discernment appropriate to the cultural background, age, and life experiences of all persons seeking direction in their call to ministry.

-Discernment communities.

-Sec.
-2. The Bishop, in consultation with the Commission, may utilize college and university campus ministry centers and other communities of faith as additional communities where discernment takes place.
+Discernment Sec.
+2. The Bishop, in consultation with the Commission, may utilize communities college and university campus ministry centers and other communities of faith as additional communities where discernment takes place.
 In cases where these discernment communities are located in another jurisdiction, the Bishop will consult with the Bishop where the discernment community is located.

-Recruiting leadership.

 Sec.
-3. The Bishop and Commission shall actively solicit from congregations, schools and other youth organizations, college and university campus ministry centers, seminaries, and other communities of faith names of persons whose demonstrated qualities of Christian commitment and potential for leadership and vision mark them as desirable candidates for positions of leadership in the Church.
+3. The Bishop and Commission shall actively solicit from Recruiting leadership congregations, schools and other youth organizations, college and university campus ministry centers, seminaries, and other communities of faith names of persons whose demonstrated qualities of Christian commitment and potential for leadership and vision mark them as desirable candidates for positions of leadership in the Church.

-Support for discernment process.

 Sec.
-4. The Bishop, Commission, and the discernment community shall assist persons engaged in a process of ministry discernment to determine appropriate avenues for the expression and support of their ministries, either lay or ordained.
+4. The Bishop, Commission, and the discernment community Support for discernment process shall assist persons engaged in a process of ministry discernment to determine appropriate avenues for the expression and support of their ministries, either lay or ordained.

-Canon 4: Of Licensed Ministries
+CANON 4: Of Licensed Ministries